grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 A list of cipher suites allowed to be used by in SSL/TLS interactions with a server.
 For a full listing of available ciphers go [here](https://golang.org/pkg/crypto/tls/#pkg-constants).

-> ### ⚠️ Keep in mind!
+> ### ⚠️ Keep in mind
 >
-> Due to limitations in the underlying [go implementation](https://github.com/golang/go/issues/29349) changing of the ciphers for TLS 1.3 is *not* supported and will do nothing.
+> Due to limitations in the underlying [go implementation](https://github.com/golang/go/issues/29349) changing of the ciphers for TLS 1.3 is _not_ supported and will do nothing.

 | Env | CLI | Code / Config file | Default                   |
 | --- | --- | ------------------ | ------------------------- |